dstackai/dstack/examples/llms/llama31/README.md

 ## Deployment

 You can use any serving frameworks.
-Here's an example of a service that deploys Llama 3.1 8B using vLLM, TGI, and Ollama.
+Here's an example of a service that deploys Llama 3.1 8B using vLLM, TGI, and NIM.

 === "vLLM"